GnatorX-godaddy/cfnd/README.md

 ## Setup

-Run `go build ./cmd/cfnd/cfnd.go`
+Run `go get -u github.com/GnatorX/cfnd`
-Then you can try `./cfnd help` to see what options are available
+Then you can try `cfnd help` to see what options are available